jasurgraduate/chess-pro/README.md

-Still under maintenance, but you can still play it 😹
+Project is under maintenance, but you can still play it 😹